 - A. Archbold Medical Center is committed to providing a safe and secure environment for our patients, visitors and staff.
-Workplace violence consists of physically and/or psychologically damaging actions that occur in the workplace or while on duty.
-Therefore, Archbold Medical Center has no tolerance for acts or threats of physical violence or psychological violence, including, but not limited to, coercion, intimidation, stalking or harassment that affects the hospital or occurs on any Archbold owned or operated property. - B. All fire arms and weapons, other than those carried by law enforcement officials, including those whose owners have a Concealed and Carry Weapons License are strictly prohibited from all Archbold property.
+Therefore, Archbold Medical Center has no tolerance for acts or threats of physical violence, including, but not limited to, coercion, intimidation, stalking or harassment that affects the hospital or occurs on any Archbold owned or operated property.
+Weapons are strictly prohibited from Medical Center property other than those carried by law enforcement officials. - Β. All fire arms and weapons, other than those carried by law enforcement officials, including those whose owners have a Concealed and Carry Weapons License are strictly prohibited from all Archbold property.
 This includes, but is not limited to, having weapons in purses, desks, lockers or in any vehicle parked on Archbold property.
 Employees who violate this policy will be disciplined up to and including termination.
-Non-employees who bring weapons onto Archbold owned or operated property are subject to legal action by local law enforcement authorities as appropriate. - C. This prohibition against threats and acts of violence applies to all Archbold patients, visitors, and employees.
+Non-employees who bring weapons onto Archbold owned or operated property are subject to legal action by local law enforcement authorities as appropriate. - С. This prohibition against threats and acts of violence applies to all Archbold patients, visitors, and employees.
 Violations of this policy by employees will be interpreted as misconduct and shall lead to disciplinary action up to termination and/or legal action with the appropriate law enforcement authorities.
-Victims of workplace violence will not be discriminated against. - D. The Safety Officer leads the workplace violence prevention program.
+Victims of workplace violence will not be discriminated against.